-Same as the iodometric method, the turbidimetric method also measures the amount of substrate consumed in a reaction and is a rapid and simple technique.
-Turbidimetric method measures the amount of absorbed light by the remaining particles in the starch suspension after a certain period of time.75 The decrease in turbidity is directly proportional to α -amylase activity.
+As with the iodometric method, the turbidimetric method also measures the amount of substrate consumed in a reaction and is a rapid and simple technique.
+The turbidimetric method measures the amount of light absorbed by the remaining particles in the starch suspension after a certain period of time.
+The decrease in turbidity is directly proportional to α -amylase activity.
 Thus, lower the turbidity of a solution higher is the enzyme activity.
-The steps involved in the turbidity method are, step 1: addition of enzyme and starch into test tubes/microtitre plate; step 2: transfer of the reaction mixture into a cuvette or microtitre plate and finally step 3: measurement of absorbance at 660 nm.16 Turbidity measurements can be taken in a wide range of wavelengths (mostly between the wavelengths of 620-700 nm) within the visible range as they do not show a characteristic peak like the normal chromophores.16 The method is adapted to measure α -amylase activity in blood75, food and wastewater treatment.16 Amongst the α -amylase determination methods, turbidity is the simplest method with few assay steps and few chemical preparations.
-However, compared to the iodometric method, the turbidimetric method is less cited in literature and is rarely applied for investigation of α amylase activity.
-It should be noted that despite its less usage, compared to the iodometric and other α -amylase assays discussed above, turbidimetric method is the most rapid, simple, easy and the most economical method.
+The steps involved in the turbidity method are as follows.
+Step 1: addition of enzyme and starch into test tubes/microtitre plate; step 2: transfer of the reaction mixture into a cuvette or microtitre plate; and finally, step 3: measurement of absorbance at 660 nm.
+Turbidity measurements can be taken in a wide range of wavelengths (mostly between 620 and 700 nm) within the visible range as they do not show a characteristic peak like the normal chromophores.
+16 The method is adapted to measure α -amylase activity in blood, 49 food, and wastewater.
+16 Amongst the α -amylase determination methods, turbidity is the simplest method with few assay steps and few chemical preparations.
+However, compared with the iodometric method, the turbidimetric method is less cited in the literature and is rarely applied for investigation of α -amylase activity.
+It should be noted that, despite its being used less, compared with the iodometric and other α -amylase assays discussed herein, the turbidimetric method is the most rapid, simple, easy, and most economical.